htdangkhoa/pure-http/README.md

 - `onNotFound`: A handler when no route definitions were matched.

   > Default: `((req, res) => res.send("Cannot " + req.method + " " + req.url))`.

+- `views`: An object to configuration [render](./API.md#resrenderview--options--callback) function.

+  > Default: `undefined`.

+  - `dir`: A directory for the application's views.

+  - `ext`: The default engine extension to use when omitted.

+  - `engine`: Registers the given template engine.

+- Router Options:

+  - `prefix`: Allow append the path before each route.

+    > Default: `undefined`.

 ## Router